httpie/cli/docs/README.md

 ```

 Technically, it is possible to include any HTTPie options in there.
-However, it is not recommended to modify the default behavior in a way that would break your compatibility with the wider world as that may become confusing.
+However, it is not recommended modifying the default behavior in a way that would break your compatibility with the wider world as that may become confusing.

 #### `plugins_dir`